yousha-waja/taxi-queue-app-uj-2023/readme.md

 ### With an API

 Next work on the widget in the `public/with-api` folder.
 This widget should use an API that is using SQLite.

 * Make all the unit tests pass in `taxi-queue.test.js`.
 * Run the tests using `npm test`.
+The unit tests will update the database as needed before each test is ran.
 * **Don't change** the test file `test/taxi-queue.test.js`.

 * Implement the required API endpoints in the `index.js` file.
 * Implement the required functions in the `taxi.sql.js` file.
+If all the test pass you implemented functions correctly.
+* Note you can start with the API if only some of the tests are passing.
 * Make sure the widgets data is not lost after a browser refresh.
 * Use `axios` to call the API end points from `AlpineJS`.